 It's important to pay attention to changes in your skin and see a doctor if you notice a change in the size or color of a mole or freckle, a new mole or lesion, or an area of scaliness, itching, bleeding, tenderness or pain.

 MD Anderson dermatologists will perform a head-to-toe skin evaluation.
 If needed, we can perform a skin biopsy immediately.
-A head-to-toe skin screening exam is recommended annually for adults.
+A head-to-toe skin screening exam is recommended annually for adults with an increased risk.

 The clinic also provides education on reducing the risk of skin cancer and how to avoid a second occurrence.